JINCE035/AUTOMATION-IN-AEROPONICS/OBJECTIVE.md

 # AUTOMATION-IN-AEROPONICS
-The goal of the system is to create a safe, sustainable, competitive growing envi- ronment that produces easily accessible produce for all members of the con- sumer community.
-We offer a novel economical and efficient design that pro- vides a solution to current agricultural problems through the use of an automat- ed, optimized and controlled microclimate growing system.
+The goal of the system is to create a safe, sustainable, competitive growing environment that produces easily accessible produce for all members of the consumer community.
+We offer a novel economical and efficient design that provides a solution to current agricultural problems through the use of an automated, optimized and controlled microclimate growing system.

 It is designed to achieve: